fulyakocaman/PortfolioProjects/Systems _and_Software_Standards_and_Requirements/README.md

+# CPSC 541 Systems and Software Standards and Requirements Spring 2022

+These are the documements that my group members and I created.

 Part I: Develop business requirements- Vision and Scope Document Part II: Develop user requirements and the Software Requirements Specifications (SRS)